getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 _Import name: `Integrations.Debug`_

 This integration allows you to inspect the content of the processed event, that will be passed to `beforeSend` and effectively send to the Sentry SDK.
+It will _always_ run as the last integration, no matter when it was registered.

 Available options: